clojure-emacs/clj-refactor.el/.github/CONTRIBUTING.md

 # Contributing

+Do you have an issue to report or an idea to submit?
+That's great!
-If you discover issues, have ideas for improvements or new features, please report them to the [issue tracker][1] of the repository or submit a pull request.
-Please, try to follow these guidelines when you do so.
+We're eager to make clj-refactor better.
+Please report issues to the [issue tracker][1] of the repository or submit a pull request.

+To help us, please, follow these guidelines:

 ## Issue reporting